MohamedAbuella/Analysis_Mendeley/README.md

-Using ChatGPT as a Coding Utility for Analysis Extensive Collection of Mendeley Documents
+<h1>Using ChatGPT as a Coding Utility for Analysis Extensive Collection of Mendeley Documents<h1>

 The efficient management and organization of an extensive document library in the academic research reflects the ongoing development of knowledge and expertise.
 Since 2011, I have diligently accumulated a substantial collection of academic documents in Mendeley with diverse research interests.
 Several attempts have been made to extract meaningful insights from this extensive archive, with the most recent endeavor taking place in the summer of 2022.